 Enhancing Audit Quality: Canadian Perspectives

-Enhancing Audit Quality: Canadian Perspectives is a consultation process being led by the Canadian Public Accountability Board (CPAB) and the Canadian Institute of Chartered Accountants (CICA) to gain stakeholder input on key issues emerging with respect to enhancing audit quality globally, and the impact on Canada.
+Enhancing Audit Quality: Canadian Perspectives is a consultation process being led by the Canadian Public Accountability Board (CPAB) and the Chartered Professional Accountants of Canada (CPA Canada) to gain stakeholder input on key issues emerging with respect to enhancing audit quality globally, and the impact on Canada.

 - EAQ The Auditor Reporting Model Summary of Responses to Discussion Paper and Conclusions of the Auditor Reporting Working Group - April 30, 2013